-Section 9 describes the public participation which included four meetings to present information on fundamental TMDL concepts and to present West Virginia's proposed TMDL allocation strategies, a 30-day public comment period, and a final public informational meeting.
-West Virginia received four comment letters from Independent Oil and Gas Association of West Virginia, EPA Region III, Morris Creek Watershed Association, and West Virginia Division of Forestry.
+Section 9 describes the public participation which included five meetings to present information on fundamental TMDL concepts and to present West Virginia's proposed TMDL allocation strategies, a 30-day public comment period, and final public informational meetings.
+The 30-day public comment period was held from August 12, 2005 to September 12, 2005 with three public meetings held on September 27, 2005 in Seth, West Virginia, on September 28, 2005 in Saint Albans, West Virginia, and on September 29, 2005 in Madison, West Virginia.
+West Virginia received five comment letters from West Virginia Coal Association, Massey Coal Services, Inc., Arch Coal, Inc., Mr. Vernon Haltom, and EPA Region III.
 A responsiveness summary is included as part of this TMDL in Section 9.3.